Looking for tips to get your house ready to sell? This easy guide will help you get started preparing to sell your home.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.

 We spent several months preparing for the sale of our home and it paid off.
 After only 3 days, our house was under contract.
+(Check out the before photos of our new house here.)

 We sold during a housing boom, but these tips will help you no matter what.